yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 MapReduce has poor performance for some kinds of processing.
 It's very robust, you can use it to process almost arbitrarily large quantities of data on an unreliable multi-tenant system with frequent task terminations, and it will still get the job done.

+#### Materialization of Intermediate State

 The files on the distributed filesystem are simply _intermediate state_: a means of passing data from one job to the next.

 The process of writing out the intermediate state to files is called _materialisation_.

 MapReduce's approach of fully materialising state has some downsides compared to Unix pipes:

-* A MapReduce job can only start when all tasks in the preceding jobs have completed, whereas rocesses connected by a Unix pipe are started at the same time.
+- A MapReduce job can only start when all tasks in the preceding jobs have completed, whereas processes connected by a Unix pipe are started at the same time.
-* Mappers are often redundant: they just read back the same file that was just written by a reducer.
+- Mappers are often redundant: they just read back the same file that was just written by a reducer.
-* Files are replicated across several nodes, which is often overkill for such temporary data.
+- Files are replicated across several nodes, which is often overkill for such temporary data.

+##### Dataflow engines

 To fix these problems with MapReduce, new execution engines for distributed batch computations were developed, Spark, Tez and Flink.
 These new ones can handle an entire workflow as one job, rather than breaking it up into independent subjobs (_dataflow engines_).

 These functions need not to take the strict roles of alternating map and reduce, they are assembled in flexible ways, in functions called _operators_.

+##### Fault tolerance

 Spark, Flink, and Tex avoid writing intermediate state to HDFS, so they take a different approach to tolerating faults: if a machine fails and the intermediate state on that machine is lost, it is recomputed from other data that is still available.